Dev-cpu2/School-Hacks/Method.md

 **So Far this it for the Method, Thank You**

-I will post more info on school hacks and more!
+I will post more info on school hacks and more!!